progressuchenwa/Ukamaka-uchenwa-progress/README.md

 I believe in being intentional with my work and delivering insights that actually help decision-makers take action.

 ## Beyond Data 🌟
-Outside of analytics, I enjoy:
+Outside of analytics, I enjoy;
 - Dancing & Music
 - Cooking (experimenting with recipes and creating new flavors)
 - Strategy games & Research